Adenostoma fasciculatum: Kumeyaay

 A botanical illustration of the plant.

 The Kumeyaay and associated peoples have numerous uses for chamise, which they call iipsi or iipshi.
 The presence of the flammable oils in the leaves and stems make the sticks an excellent choice for kindling.
 The tough lignotuber, or the burl, is valued for creating long-lasting and high quality charcoal when burned.
 The Kumeyaay also used chamise for making hardwood points of arrows.
 The chamise-wood point would be pressed or glued with pinyon pine pitch into a shaft made out of arrowweed, California sunflower, or mulefat.
 Fire was used to harden the wooden points, which allegedly made it as hard as iron as when done correctly.

 The plant is also used by many other Native Americans including the Cahuilla, Chumash and the Ohlone.
+Cahuilla and Luiseño people used the plant in construction of houses and fences and for making arrows.

+Chumash

+The hard wood of chamise was used by Chumash people to make tools.
+Chamise sticks were used to drill or ream the pithy heart of elderberry to make hollow tubes.
+To make arrow fore-shafts, chamise wood was collected when still green, dried by putting it in the groove of heated soapstone shaft straighteners with a lubricant like oil to make it smooth.
+The fore-shaft would then be inserted into an arrow's cane main-shaft and either be sharpened into a point or tipped with a stone arrowhead.
+Chamise wood was also used by Chumash people for clam-gathering sticks, similar to abalone pry bars.
+Hinged-stick snares found in the Cuyama dry caves may have been made from chamise.

 Medicinal

 Chamise is useful for treating eczema and skin conditions caused by chafing and irritation.
 Psoriasis plaques do not seem to respond well to chamise treatment, but this treatment reportedly improved discomfort and dryness.
 A balm is made by placing 50 grams of branches and leaves into 2 liters of extra virgin olive oil to infuse for 1 month.
 Then the olive oil is poured into a mixing bowl and 135 grams of beeswax is melted and thoroughly mixed in a water bath at 75 degrees Celsius.
 The mixture is then poured into 35 milliliter containers and allowed to harden into a balm.
 The balm can be rubbed with the finger tips and used as needed daily on rashes and lesions on the skin.

+In Chumash traditional medicine, a tea was made from chamise leaves for women, likely to aid during complications in childbirth or menstruation.
+The Cahuilla and Luiseño people used the plants in medicinal washes.